dcts/12startups12months/README.md

 Repo to brainstorm potential products to build as a challenge or within 1 month.
 Repo just cointains Notes.

 ## AI related
-- **AI code tutor**: Interface for chatGPT that acts as a coding teacher (probably already implemented a hundred times by now).

 ## Joke Ideas
 - **Twitter hexagon profile pic generator** including banner, creates a banner and hexagonal profile pic such that it looks as if you are a fancy NFT holder.